 To create this craft, you start with white paper.
 You can see here that I used 41/2 by 41/2 sized paper.
 I turned it over and was able to sketch 2 snowmen on the back.
 Once they have the sketch, they can cut out the snowman.
 This craft is done just like the one above.
 First, students Modge Podge the banner, Then they lay the snowman on top and Modge Podge again.
 I pre-cut orange triangles from scrapbooking paper and put out other colors so they can add accessories.
 The nice thing about scrapbooking paper is that the back side is usually white so they can draw before cutting.
 Once everything is on, I just sprinkled silver glitter over it and let it dry.

 These banners came with string to hang them.
 I think they would look so cute hanging on a door or on a knob in the kitchen.
 Once they are dry, students can add arms and details with a sharpie marker.

-This year we will be trying this new craft.
+This year we are trying these reindeer ornaments as a new addition to my holiday crafts for the classroom.
 We will do this on my reindeer theme day as a fun little extra gift to our parents.

 I pre-cut my pipe cleaners.
 Each child will need 4.
 Have them bend 2 of them together to make an antler.